daemonraco/toobasic/docs/facilities.md

 its name using `--connection`.

 ### Bootstrap
-If you the parameter `--bootstrap` all templates will be generated with a basic Twitter Bootstrap structure.
+If you use the parameter `--bootstrap` all templates will be generated with a basic Twitter Bootstrap structure.
 Visit the album [__TooBasic: Table Scaffold Screenshots__](https://imgur.com/a/8rQA4) to take look at a few screenshots, and here's one of those images: